Accenture/AIR/README.md

 Once everything is setup (installation and asset downloads), you might wanna try out these couple simple demos to get the hang of using the AIR detector.

 ### Running inference on HERIDAL test image folder
-- In the project root, run the command: `bash infer.sh`
+- In the project root, run the command: `/bin/bash infer.sh`
 - Check `data/predictions/dauntless-sweep-2_resnet152_pascal-enclose-inference/` folder for the output images

 ### Evaluating AIR performance on HERIDAL test set (can be slow on CPU)
-- In the project root, run the command: `bash evaluate.sh`
+- In the project root, run the command: `/bin/bash evaluate.sh`
 - Check `data/predictions/dauntless-sweep-2_resnet152_pascal-enclose-sar-apd-eval/` folder for the output images

 ### SAR-APD video detection with image output